tytydraco/yessleep/out/I_found_the_perfect_apartment_in_the_city_Something_in_it_is_stealing_my_life.md

 But none of that would give me those months back.
 Or the years.

-I am twenty-two, but my body feels decades older, and every time I looked in the mirror, I can tell it won't just reverse on its own.
+I am twenty-two, but my body is decades older, and every time I look in the mirror, I can tell it won't just reverse on its own.

 In desperation, I listed my apartment on the same website where I found it, and moved to hers.
 The messages started coming in almost immediately.